sattopadhyay/mkarchiso/README.md

 3. This ISO comes with nano only because adding neovim or vim increases the resulting ISO size by a huge margin.
 4. There is no accessibility support for the blind.
 5. There is no support for virtualbox, temporary support for qemu is present.
-6. Currently the ISO size comes out to be less than 750M